boneta/dynamon/docs/options_cli.md

 The definition of constraints is necessarily made through an input file, although some option can be added or modified with command line arguments.

-The same number of argument in an option must be used as number of constraints defined, assigning to them in corresponding order.
+The number of arguments in an option must be lower or equal to the number of constraints defined, and they will be assigned in corresponding order.
+To skip a middle value unmodified, use "-".

 |   ARGUMENT NAME  | TYPE   | DESCRIPTION |
 | :--------------- | :--:   | ----------- |